ndrean/pwdless_gs/README.md

 # PwdlessGs

 Authentification via passwordless/email-magic-link or Social Login.
+Once the email is verified (via your email account or received via a social login), you get a short term signed token and a long term signed HttpOnly cookie.
+Since we are working with an SSR app, we share the same domain thus cookies are applicable.
+The token is set in the bearer and the cookie included in the credentials.
+The server only decrypts the token unless it is expired, in which case the server checks for the cookie (it contains the encrypted user UUID).
+If it is valid, then
 Authorization via a Phoenix token (with a refresher based on UUID).
 Using a key/value database for storing `{email, uuid, temporary token}`